 Ocala's Big Sun U14 league's top two squads prepared carefully through Week 7 for their rematch.
 For the Tide, a loss or a tie would bounce them from any chance at a comeback run for the title.
 With younger, smaller players, the Hurricanes emphasized their passing and quick transitions from college level drills.
 Their recycling "wave defense" from diamond formation was braced to overcome taller, stronger players with a sort of organized swarm of traffic designed to isolate and disconnect the Rip Tide's top strikers and steer them out to the touchlines if they tried to do too much on their own.
 It worked.

-In their first meeting, the Tide struck first, but that only served to rouse the Hurricanes into a fury of six straight goals toward a 7-2 drubbing that ended their contender's undefeated bid, while adding to their own perfect beginning.
+In their first meeting, the Hurricanes cruised into a 5-0 halftime lead, and then switched everyone into different positions for more experience, for a 7-2 finish that ended their contender's undefeated bid, while adding to their own perfect beginning.
 This time, the Rip Tide won the toss and elected to defend the east goal with the sun at their backs.
 The Hurricanes faced taller players and a blinding October sun, but went right to work.
-This time, the first tally would belong to the younger squad.
+Once again, the Hurricanes struck first.
 A few minutes in, one of the league's youngest players, Caitlyn Connolly, claimed a loose ball at midfield, and slid a perfect feed to another 12-year-old, Anthony Minami, who calmly buried his 13th score past the Tide's goalkeeper, with a little smile that got his teammates smiling with him.
 The game was on.